Due Process Complaint and Hearing

-Parents have the right to file a due process complaint to resolve a dispute with the school district over the identification, evaluation, educational placement, manifestation determination, interim alternative educational placement, or the provision of a Free Appropriate Public Education (FAPE) to a student with a disability.
-The school district can also file a due process complaint.
+You are entitled to an impartial due process hearing conducted by the state when a dispute arises over the identification, evaluation, educational placement, manifestation determination, interim alternative educational placement, or the provision of a free appropriate public education (FAPE) to your child.
+The school district is also entitled to an impartial due process hearing.
+To put this dispute resolution process in motion, you must first file a due process complaint.

-Parents can file a request for an expedited due process hearing if they disagree with a discipline-related decision by the school district which impacts their child’s placement or if they disagree with a manifestation determination.
+Parents can file a request for an expedited due process hearing if you disagree with a discipline-related decision by the school district which impacts your child’s placement or if you disagree with a manifestation determination.
 A school district can file a request for an expedited due process hearing if they believe that maintaining the current placement for a student is substantially likely to result in injury to the student or to others.

 Parents Need to Know